 - Include them in social gatherings, even if they continually refuse invites.

 - Complete everyday tasks for them (washing, cleaning, cooking etc) until you are confident they can do these for themselves

 If you are not a sufferer of mental health it can be hard to understand the thoughts and feelings that your loved one is experiencing.
 Saying things such as “Cheer up”, “Pull yourself together” and “Calm down” are not helpful, especially if they are experiencing a bad episode and can make the person feel like their condition is being made fun of.
 You have to try to not be judgmental and remember that they aren’t choosing to feel or act like this.
 Someone who suffers from mental health will often know what is best to help them.

 Don’t just discuss mental health with your loved one.
 They are still themselves and still have the same likes as before so it is important to remember that.
 Most people don’t want to be defined by their mental health problems so keep talking about the things you always have done.
 Keep doing the things you have always done together unless they don’t feel like they can at that moment.
 Treat your loved ones with respect for the person who they are, that will help them to rebuild their self-esteem which their mental health problem may have seriously damaged.

 Look After Yourself

-This is really important as supporting a friend with their mental health can often become stressful.
-Make sure you look after yourself so that you are able to continue to offer the strength and support to your loved one.
+This is important as supporting a friend with their mental health can often become stressful.
+Make sure you look after yourself so that you can continue to offer strength and support to your loved one.

 - Set boundaries and don’t try to take on too much